 Live Water Quality Data for the Lower Merrimack River

 Every 15 minutes, this monitoring station takes measurements for temperature, dissolved oxygen, pH, specific conductance, turbidity, chlorophyll, and phycocyanin.
 The sensors for the monitoring station are located 1 meter below the water's surface.
 The data are transmitted in real-time using telemetry for remote access.
-The data from this station is used to assess water quality conditions.
+The data from this station is used to assess water quality conditions and is maintained by the staff at the Lawrence Drinking Water Treatment Facility and EPA.

 Data from the monitoring station are presented below.